bracketdash/simple-directives/README.md

 -   `element`
 -   `itemName`

-The reference should evaluate to an array of objects.
+The reference should evaluate to an array of objects free of circular references.

+Elements with the `sd-for` directive should only have one direct child element.

 ### `html` Bind Contents